Introduction to SCP Command in Linux

 We can use the ‘-q’ option to hide the details of information and different messages.

 In this way, we have learned about SCP command, different options, and application in the Linux environment for secure copying of data.

 This is a guide to SCP Command in Linux.
-Here we discuss the different examples along with the output to understand the SCP command concepts.
+Here we discuss the basic concept, different examples along with the output to understand the SCP command concepts.
 You may also have a look at the following articles to learn more –